pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 Sometimes you need information from the server to decide which actions to take.
 A great example is managing which Plesk extensions should be installed and/or removed.
 On a Plesk server, you’d run `plesk bin extension --list`.
-One way to do this in Ansible is to [register a variable](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#registering-variables).
+One way to make the output of that command available in Ansible is to [register a variable](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#registering-variables).

 However, this isn’t always the best solution.
-When you need to parse the output, or simply when there are multiple pieces of information you need from the server, you can use [custom facts](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#registering-variables).
+When you need to parse the output, or simply when there are multiple pieces of information you need from the server, using registered variables can get unwieldy.
+Instead, you can use [custom facts](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#registering-variables).

 Facts are simply files with a `.fact` extension in `/etc/ansible/facts.d/` that can be JSON, INI or executable files